Taking Your Wisdom to the next Level

 Description

-This mythic conception of a unique, powerful, and mysterious Northern civilization was known to the Greeks as “Hyberborea”–the “Land Beyond the North Wind”–which they considered to be the true origin place of their god, Apollo, bringer of civilization.
+This mythic conception of a unique, powerful, and mysterious Northern civilization was known to the Greeks as “Hyberborea”–the “Land Beyond the North Wind.”
+They considered the North as the true origin place of their god, Apollo, bringer of civilization.
 Through the Greeks, this concept of the mythic North would spread throughout Western civilization.

 The North Is Not Just a Compass Point, But a State of Mind

-It has a geographical location and at the same time it exists wherever its call is felt.
-Certain words and names evoke it: Hyperborea, “the land beyond the north wind,” as the ancient Greeks called it; Thule, the northern promised land; Asgard, home of the Nordic gods.
+It has a geographical location, at the same time it exists wherever its call is felt.
+Certain words and names evoke it: Thule, the northern promised land; Asgard, home of the Nordic gods.

 During the great age of exploration in the sixteenth century the Flemish cartographer Gerardus Mercator (1512–1594) produced a map of the north polar region based on a description which he said he had copied from an earlier author he does not name.
 In Mercator’s depiction, the polar region is a vast land divided by four rivers which flow inward from the surrounding ocean and disappear into an enormous whirlpool.
 In the midst of the whirlpool, exactly at the Pole, is an island of magnetic rock.
 This is an interesting reversal of the biblical description of Eden, where four rivers flow outward from the center.
 Today Mercator’s map of the North Pole remains iconic for aficionados of the Hyperborean theory.